dbrugne/donut/README.md

 - [ ] WS: implement REDIS cache for user and room and read in REDIS cache only "even" for socket.getUsername-like function to have always last data
 - [ ] WS: implement async pattern in all WS methods
 - [ ] Bugfix: on room auto-deletion reactivation.
 Should handle in 'connection.populateRoom' the room recreation.
 Otherwise a room automatically removed cannot be re-join automatically by client cause room populate try to find room in DB before sending it to client in welcome
+- [ ] Scrollbars adding (home content, user and room edit drawer) and improvments (room messages and users)

 **Content**
-- [ ] Emails: forgot, password changed, signup
-- [ ] Homepage
-- [ ] Formulaire : libellés des champs, messages d'aide, messages de confirmation
+- [ ] Formulaire; faire le tour des libellés des champs, messages d'aide, messages de confirmation

 **Cleaning**
 - [ ] Move email configuration in conf files